elisoncrum/piipan/docs/pprl.md

 1. Trim any spaces at the start and end of the last name
 1. Validate that the resulting value is at least one ASCII character in length

-If your source data set includes non-ASCII characters using the ISO-8859-1 (Latin-1) or Unicode encoding formats, [an ASCII normalization process to remove diacritics and derive base characters](https://ahinea.com/en/tech/accented-translate.html) should be applied before these rules.
+If your source data set includes non-ASCII characters using the ISO-8859-1 (Latin-1) or Unicode encoding formats, [an ASCII normalization process to remove diacritics and derive base characters](https://ahinea.com/en/tech/accented-translate.html) must be applied before these rules.

 Reference: [Social Security Program Operations Manual System](https://secure.ssa.gov/poms.nsf/lnx/0110205125)